Log Calabi-Yau surfaces and Jeffrey-Kirwan residues: Introduction

 We outline the proof of the first identity \eqref{MainThmJK} in Theorem \ref{MainThm} $(ii)$.
 On the log Calabi-Yau side, the main difficulty is understanding why an expansion such as \eqref{JKIntro}, involving iterated residues, would appear in the coefficients of the consistent scattering diagram $\bar{\fD}$ in $\R^2$, independently of \eqref{DTJK} and \eqref{DTJKabelian}.

-The key observation is that the regular functions $\bar{\vartheta}_q$, and the automorphisms $\theta_{\fd, \bar{\fD}}$, satisfy the formal property \eqref{MonodromyIntro} for the flat sections, respectively the monodromy, of a meromorphic connection $\nabla_{\bar{\fD}}$, defined on $\PP^1$ (with $\PP^1\setminus\{o\} = \bar{B}= \R^2$).
+The key observation is that the regular functions $\bar{\vartheta}_q$ satisfy the formal property \eqref{MonodromyIntro} which characterises the flat sections of a meromorphic connection $\nabla_{\bar{\fD}}$, defined on $\PP^1 = \C^* \cup \{0\} \cup \{\infty\}$, with singularities at $0$ and $\infty$, and with a suitable structure group containing the automorphisms $\theta_{\fd, \bar{\fD}}$.
+The automorphisms $\theta_{\fd, \bar{\fD}}$ then appear as the generalised monodromy of $\nabla_{\bar{\fD}}$ at $0$.
+Here we use the standard identification of $\C$ with the real vector space $\R^2$ containing $\bar{\fD}$.
 This observation is by no means new: in fact, it appears already in the work of Gross, Hacking and Keel, see in particular the discussion on p.
 27 and in Section 5.3 of \cite{ghk}.
 Indeed, flat connections of this type have been constructed and studied in the literature, for various structure groups, see in particular \cite{bt_stab, fgs, gmn}.
 The reference \cite{fgs}, which we will follow, is closest to the setup of \cite{ghk}.